bluesky-social/indigo/cmd/nexus/README.md

 - `GET /health`: returns `{"status":"ok"}`
 - `POST /add-repos`: add DIDs to track (triggers backfill of added repos)
-- `POST /remove-repos`: remove DIDs (stops sync, deletes data)
+- `POST /remove-repos`: remove DIDs (stops sync, deletes data. does not delete buffered events in outbox)
 - `GET /channel`: WebSocket endpoint to receive events

-Note: only one WebSocket client can connect at a time.
+If more than one client connects to the WebSocket, events will be transparently sharded across all connected clients.

 ## Configuration